harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference.md

 Here's an example workflow for generating a Python 3.9 coverage report:

+1. Add a shared path to the stage where you want to save the report.
+In this example, the report gets saved to `/shared/sonarqube`.

-1. Add the **Run** step.
+2. Add the **Run** step.

-2. Set the **Image** to `python:3.9-alpine`.
+3. Set the **Image** to `python:3.9-alpine`.

-3. Add commands to install `coverage` and any other dependencies required to generate the report.
+4. Add commands to install `coverage` and any other dependencies required to generate the report.

-4. Add a `coverage` command to generate a coverage report.
+5. Add a `coverage` command to generate a coverage report.
 The specific usage depends on the language and platform.

-5. Add a second `coverage` command to convert the report to a SonarQube-compatible XML report.
+6. Add a second `coverage` command to convert the report to a SonarQube-compatible XML report.

-6. If the Run step saves the coverage report to a non-default location, add the report path to [Additional CLI Flags](#additional-cli-flags) in your SonarQube scan step.
+7. If the Run step saves the coverage report to a non-default location, add the report path to [Additional CLI Flags](#additional-cli-flags) in your SonarQube scan step.
 For example: `-Dsonar.python.coverage.reportPaths=/shared/sonarqube/coverage.xml`.

 Here's what the Run step looks like in YAML: